-Dr. Santosa's research has been/is currently funded by the Heart and Stroke Foundation, the Canadian Foundation for Dietetic Research, the Quebec Bioimaging Network, the PERFORM Centre, NSERC, and a Canada Research Chair, Tier 2.
+Dr. Santosa's research has been/is currently funded by the Heart and Stroke Foundation, the Canadian Foundation for Dietetic Research, the Quebec Bioimaging Network, the PERFORM Centre, a Canada Research Chair, Tier 2, NSERC, and CIHR.

 Currently recruiting graduate and postdoctoral trainees to join our research team.

 -Examining regional differences in fat tissue in bariatric surgery patients

 -Investigating differences in early vs late onset obesity

 -Determining protein requirements in bariatric surgery patients